andresporras3423/calculator-react/README.md

 # What it does

-- Using props to pass information from parents to children
+- Using class component for the App component
-- Using callbacks to pass information from children to parent
+- Using setState to dynamically update the attributes
-- Using Big.js for arithmetic operations
+- Using this.state for the variables in App.js
-- Using prop-types to validate types and pass default values between components
+- Passing function to update values of the parent component

 # Build with